-Within our board and active volunteer group we are proud to have two FEMA Credentialed DART responders, three Certified Teachers, a Childhood Trauma Certified counselor, two Pet Partners Registered Therapy Teams, volunteers with degrees in Equine Science, and more than 6 active volunteers that are CPR and First Aid Certified.
+Within our board and active volunteer group we are proud to have three FEMA Credentialed DART responders, three Certified Teachers, a Childhood Trauma Certified counselor, three Pet Partners Registered Therapy Teams, a Certified Animal Control Officer, volunteers with degrees in Equine Science, and more than 6 active volunteers that are CPR and First Aid Certified.
 Our team is dedicated to continuing their education and training in all aspects of the programs HHF provides.

 Board of Directors